Highland Hospital’s Patient Tower Project

 A Micropile is a method of drilling into the ground.
 Micropiles are generally used when there are difficult ground conditions, such as natural or man-made obstructions, sensitive ground with adjacent structures, and/or limited access to an area.

-What was the result of the test piles that Highland drilled back in the spring?
+What was the result of the test piles that Highland drilled back in the spring of 2020?

 Results of the vibration monitoring indicated that, while drilling was occurring, any vibrations recorded were extremely low.